 The iSCSI driver automatically maintains a bindings file /var/iscsi/bindings.
-This file contains persistent bindings to ensure that the same iSCSI bus and target id number are used for every iSCSI session to a particular iSCSI TargetName, no matter how many times the driver is restarted.
+This file contains persistent bindings to ensure that the same iSCSI bus and target id number are used for every iSCSI session to a particular iSCSI TargetName, even when the driver is repeatedly restarted.